damianhakert/damianhakert.github.io/source/handbook/index.html.md

     *  Google Hangouts calling credit
     *  Office space (if working from home is not practical)
     *  Work-related online courses
     *  Work-related conferences, including travel, lodging and meals.
-Please get permission from your manager in advance if total costs exceed $500.
+If total costs exceed $500, please submit a proposal and get permission from your manager.
     *  Travel and lodging to get together and work on a specific project with colleagues, with a minimum of 3 team members present and 3 days of co-location.
-Please get permission from your manager in advance if total costs exceed $300.
+If total costs exceed $300, please submit a proposal to your manager and get permission from them and the VP of your department.
     *  Business travel upgrades per round-trip (i.e. not per each leg of the flight):
         * Up to the first [EUR 300](https://www.google.com/search?q=300+eur+in+usd) for an upgrade to Business Class on flights longer than 8 hours.
         * Upgrade to Economy Plus if you’re taller than 1.95m / 6’5” for flights longer than 2 hours.